swarmfund/networkdemocracy/README.md

 ### Contribution guidelines ###

 If you want to contribute to this project just mail me (see last section) and I'll give you writing rights to it.
-If you have writing privilege to this repo keep reading, otherwise ignore this section.
+If you have writing privileges to this repo keep reading, otherwise ignore this section.

 If you just cloned the macros into a clean folder you can push and commit as you normally do in GIT.